 - Clean your stovetop and oven.

-- Wash walls behind sink, stove, and work surfaces.
+- Wash walls and surfaces behind sink, stove, and work surfaces.

 - Wipe down cabinet and drawer fronts.

-- Clean out a cabinet or drawer or two.
+- Choose a cabinet or drawer to declutter and clean out.

 - Clean your sink.